eaobservatory/hedwig/doc/user/password.rst

 register, please contact us as we may be able to help you recover your account.
-This is preferable to making a new account as it will ensure you have access to all of your proposal from a single account.
+This is preferable to making a new account as it will ensure you have access to all of your proposals from a single account.

 .. image:: image/pass_reset_get.png